is212g7t5/spm/backend/README.md

 https://stackoverflow.com/questions/61244344/pip-install-mysqlclient-with-python-3-8-not-working
 ```

 Load environment variables into a .env file.
-Pydantic in config.py
-handles the mapping of .env inside the Config class.
+File should be placed in the root directory - backend.

 ```
 PYTHONPATH="${PYTHONPATH}:."